balena-os/jetson-flash/Orin_Flash/README_ALT.md

 - By default, balenaOS is flashed on the Jetson AGX Orin 64GB Devkit's eMMC.
 See steps below to modify this default.
 - balenaOS releases for this device type are based on L4T 36.3 - Jetpack 6
+- The Orin NX 8GB and 16GB can be emulated during flashing of the Jetson AGX Orin Devkit - [see these instructions](agx_orin_emulation.md)

 ### AGX Orin Devkit 64GB flashing steps: